8ball030/multicaller/SECURITY.md

 # Security Policy

-This document outlines security procedures and general policies for the `trader` project.
+This document outlines security procedures and general policies for the `solana-trader` project.

 ## Supported Versions

-The following table shows which versions of `trader` are currently being supported with security updates.
+The following table shows which versions of `solana-trader` are currently being supported with security updates.

 | Version | Supported          |
 |---------|--------------------|